I-Al-Istannen/Lighthouse/README.md

-  --mention-user-id MENTION-USER-ID                Discord user id to mention --mention-text MENTION-TEXT                      Text to send in Discord --docker-config DOCKER-CONFIG                    Path to docker config
+  --mention-user-id MENTION-USER-ID                Discord user id to mention --mention-text MENTION-TEXT                      Text to send in Discord --docker-config DOCKER-CONFIG                    Path to docker config --require-label                                  Ignore containers without 'lighthouse.enable' label --notify-again                                   Notify you more than once about an image update
 ```

 ### Example